There are 60 racecourses, including 17 multi-purpose tracks, operating in the UK. Each has their own special qualities.

 In addition, Aintree hosts an additional four racedays a year as well as housing the longest nine-hole golf course in the country, nestled within the Grand National course.

-There are plenty of other meets to attend through the seasons, with every race day having a unique theme including a summer cocktail party in July, an eighties concert in August, a food and wine festival in September, a beer festival in October, fireworks in November and a number of dedicated family race days.
+There are plenty of other meets to attend through the seasons, with every race day having a unique theme.
+This includes a summer cocktail party in July, an eighties concert in August, a food and wine festival in September, a beer festival in October, fireworks in November and a number of dedicated family race days.

 The course at Ascot is a right-handed galloping track, coming in at slightly over 1m6f in length with an 8f final straight.
 Ascot is famously known for its brutally challenging and tough uphill finish, with the lowest to highest point around the triangular shaped course measuring a gruelling 73-foot climb.